Ainbo: Spirit of the Amazon: Distribution

 At the 41st AFM online edition, on November 9, 2020, Ainbo: Spirit of the Amazon was presented.
 Cartoon Brew picked the film in one of their list of anticipated animated releases exhibited at the AFM.
 The film had its debut in Ukraine on 13 February 2021.
 In Netherlands, the movie will be released on August 1, 2021.
 In anticipation for the release a Dutch trailer was released on November 23, 2020.
 Furthermore, Storyworld, the Dutch museum for comics and animation at Groningen will host a 3D production exhibition of the film from July 10, 2021.
 In May 2021, the film released in Central America including Panama.
 The outdoor Art cinema of Rijeka festival in Croatia commenced in July 2021 hosting Ainbo: Spirit of the Amazon in the Cinema of the Childhood Home section.
 The film was one of the openers of the Giffoni Film Festival in Italy on 8 July 2021.

 In June 2021, at the 60th Annecy International Animation Film Festival, distribution deals were announced by Signature Entertainment from UK and Rialto Distribution for Australia and New Zealand.
-The film has managed to hold onto the top positions in the box office including second in all of Central America, third in the Ukraine and Norway and fourth in German-speaking Switzerland as well as Iceland and Vietnam.
+The film has managed to hold onto the top positions in the box office including second in all of Central America, third in Ukraine and Norway and fourth in German-speaking Switzerland as well as Iceland and Vietnam.
 Le Pacte Distribution (fr) releases the film in France on July 14, 2021.